vdesabou/kafka-docker-playground/docs/how-to-use.md

 ```

 > [!WARNING]
-> you can use both `CONNECTOR_TAG` and `CONNECTOR_JAR` at same time (along with `TAG`), but `CONNECTOR_TAG` and `CONNECTOR_ZIP` are mutually exclusive.
+> You can use both `CONNECTOR_TAG` and `CONNECTOR_JAR` at same time (along with `TAG`), but `CONNECTOR_TAG` and `CONNECTOR_ZIP` are mutually exclusive.

 > [!NOTE]
 > The connect image [used](https://github.com/vdesabou/kafka-docker-playground/blob/714b36289981f9fe8f699ae3eab9a508127b625e/environment/plaintext/docker-compose.yml#L80) in the playground is `vdesabou/kafka-docker-playground-connect`, which is built [everyday](https://github.com/vdesabou/kafka-docker-playground-connect/actions) using the repo [vdesabou/kafka-docker-playground-connect](https://github.com/vdesabou/kafka-docker-playground-connect).

 ## 🛑 Disabling ksqldb

-By default, [`ksqldb-server`](https://github.com/vdesabou/kafka-docker-playground/blob/7098800a582bfb2629005366b514a923d2fa037f/environment/plaintext/docker-compose.yml#L135-L171) and [`ksqldb-cli`](https://github.com/vdesabou/kafka-docker-playground/blob/7098800a582bfb2629005366b514a923d2fa037f/environment/plaintext/docker-compose.yml#L173-L183) containers is started for every test.
+By default, [`ksqldb-server`](https://github.com/vdesabou/kafka-docker-playground/blob/7098800a582bfb2629005366b514a923d2fa037f/environment/plaintext/docker-compose.yml#L135-L171) and [`ksqldb-cli`](https://github.com/vdesabou/kafka-docker-playground/blob/7098800a582bfb2629005366b514a923d2fa037f/environment/plaintext/docker-compose.yml#L173-L183) containers are started for every test.
 You can disable this by setting environment variable `DISABLE_KSQLDB`:

 *Example:*